ShkoMaghdidEbrahim/TypingTest-GUI/README.md

   - Username: `shko`
   - Password: `koyauniversity`

+## External Dependencies
+This project requires external JAR files.
+Follow the instructions below to add these JAR files to your project.

+### For Eclipse:
+1. Right-click on your project.
+2. Select `Build Path`.
+3. Click on `Configure Build Path`.
+4. Click on `Libraries`, select `Modulepath`, and select `Add External JARs`.
+5. Select the JAR file from the required folder.
+6. Click `Apply` and `OK`.

+### For IntelliJ IDEA:
+1. Open your installed IntelliJ IDEA Project.
+2. Go to `File` > `Project Structure`.
+3. Select `Libraries` on the left panel.
+4. Select the `+` icon and choose `JAVA`.
+5. Select your JAR file or the directories containing it.
+6. Click on the `OK` button.

 ## Getting Started
 To use TypingTest-GUI, you need to have Java installed on your machine.
 Follow these steps to set up and start the application: